Crowdfunded journalism: Crowdfunded journalism projects

-Though Kickstarter is a U.S.-based website, it allows residents from 18 different countries to propose projects (16 countries in North America and Europe, plus Australia and New Zealand) – and, indeed, 16% of funded projects received their funds in currencies other than U.S. dollars.
+Though Kickstarter is a U.S.-based website, it allows residents from 18 countries to propose projects (16 countries in North America and Europe, plus Australia and New Zealand) – and, indeed, 16% of funded projects received their funds in currencies other than U.S. dollars.
 Nevertheless, 64% of the funded Kickstarter journalism proposals were for projects to be conducted within the borders of the United States, while 34% were to be conducted in foreign countries.
-Only a small percentage of proposals (2%) were for projects that explicitly were to be carried out in both the U.S. and one, or more, other countries.
+Only a small percentage of proposals (2%) were for projects that explicitly were to be carried out in both the U.S. and one or more other countries.

-The foreign-based projects touched all seven continents – at least 64 countries in all, from Tonga to Iraq and from Cuba to South Africa as well as the Palestinian Territories.
+The foreign-based projects touched all seven continents – at least 64 countries in all, from Tonga to Iraq and from Cuba to South Africa as well as the Palestinian territories.
 Beyond the U.S., the UK had the greatest number of projects at 53, followed by Canada at 22.
 Other countries had somewhere between one and seven projects.

 Another way to think about these funded projects is according to the format or structure of the journalism being produced.
-Researchers found a total of 14 different media formats represented in the journalism projects.
+Researchers found 14 media formats represented in the journalism projects.
 The most common ones tend to be larger and longer enterprises "that would not be possible without the support of independent donors."
-Among this array of formats, magazine-related projects – including the launch of new full-fledged publications, the expansion of issue-based coverage by a news magazine and standalone articles that the producers planned to pitch to existing magazines or journals – topped the list as the single most popular format, making up 20% of all funded projects in the Journalism category.
+Among this array of formats, magazine-related projects – including the launch of new full-fledged publications, the expansion of issue-based coverage by a news magazine, and standalone articles that the producers planned to pitch to existing magazines or journals – topped the list as the single most popular format, making up 20% of all funded projects in the Journalism category.